ericmaya8a/next-admin/README.md

 yarn dev:open
 ```

-1. Open <a href="http://localhost:3000" target="_blank">http://localhost:3000</a> with your browser to see the application.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

 ## Other commands